 Cindy is passionate about travel, nature and wildlife.
 She has ventured to many places, spending two years living and travelling in North America.
 During this time she volunteered with Earth Watch Expeditions and studied grey whales, kayaked with humpback whales in Alaska and had close encounters with Kodiak brown bears and polar bears.

-Her travels fuelled her passion and interest in the field of Eco Tourism so she completed a Diploma at William Angliss.
+Her travels fueled her passion and interest in the field of Eco Tourism so she completed a Diploma at William Angliss.
 Cindy is a keen scuba diver and has worked with Park Trek for several years.
-She lead numerous Park Trek Tours into Kakadu, Litchfield and Nitmiluk, Kangaroo Island, the Great Ocean Walk and The Tarkine.
+She has lead numerous Park Trek Tours into Kakadu, Litchfield and Nitmiluk, Kangaroo Island, the Great Ocean Walk and The Tarkine Wilderness.

 Carl is Park Trek’s Kimberley, Lake Eyre and Arkaroola specialist.
 He has been working with Park Trek for a number of years running the company’s four-wheel drive tours.
 Carl spends a lot of his time in the bush, both four-wheel driving and bushwalking.
 When not running walking journeys for Park Trek, Carl works with a number of corporate, scientific and fund-raising organisations taking expeditions into remote regions of Australia.